Thank you for your interest in giving junk food the boot and choosing to boost veggies & fruit and promoting the wonders of water!

-The Challenge is an initiative of the County of Middlesex Healthy Kids Community Challenge.
-The goal is to work with local youth sports teams in promoting healthy eating by supporting healthy sideline snacks and beverages.
+The project is an initiative of the County of Middlesex Healthy Kids Community Challenge.
+The goal is to work with local youth sports teams in promoting healthy eating by supporting healthy snacks and beverages.

-Check out this video featuring a team who embraced the challenge to Bring Back Healthy Sideline Snacks in 2016!
+As well, check out this video featuring a soccer team who embraced the challenge to Bring Back Healthy Sideline Snacks in 2016!

 Children who play sports are more likely to eat sugary foods and drinks then children who do not play sports.